tabularelf/GX-Extensions/README.md

 These extensions have been tested thoroughly to ensure that they work on Chromium-based browsers and Firefox.

 ## NOTE: THIS LIBRARY IS MADE IN MY SPARE TIME
-A friendly reminder that all of my work is completely free and that you should absolutely [donate](https://ko-fi.com/tabularelf) if you want to see continued support from me.
+A friendly reminder that all of my work is completely free, and that you should absolutely [donate](https://ko-fi.com/tabularelf) if you want to see continued support from me.
+This ensures that I am able to continue maintaining multiple libraries and tools.
+(And it's just nice to show off some appreciation, yknow?)

 ### Note to YYG:
 YYG if you see this and wish to add it to GX.Games, please do mention where inspiration has come from.
 Remember those who carry and uplift the engine.